tcgkubra/tcgkubra/README.md

   - 📈 Master of Business Administration in Information Technology Management
   - 💻 Bachelor of Science in Software Development
   - 🧠 Associate of Science in Psychology
-  - 👨‍💻 Certificate in AI Fundamental Skills (In Progress)
+  - 🤖 Certificate in Artificial Intelligence
   - 💊 Diploma in Herbal Medicine
   - 🔑 Diploma in Locksmithing
   - 📻 Extensive Training in Radio Communications Systems